 Any sublot of material with a percent of theoretical maximum density of less than 90.5 percent or greater than 98.5 percent shall be removed and replaced with acceptable material by the contractor.
 For SMA mixtures, any sublot of material with a percent of theoretical maximum density of less than 92.0 percent shall be removed and replaced with acceptable material by the contractor.

+Any material with a CTIndex_LTA less than 15 shall be considered unacceptable material.

+Any material failing all three stripping criteria shall be considered unacceptable material.

 Any material with a CTIndex less than 40 shall be considered unacceptable material.
 For SMA mixtures, any material with a CTIndex less than 80 shall be considered unacceptable material.

-Any sublot of material with air voids in the compacted specimens less than 1.5 percent or tonnage of material not meeting the minimum RTIndex shall be evaluated with Hamburg testing and removed and replaced with acceptable material by the contractor if the rut depth is greater than 1/2 inch at the designated number of wheel passes.
+Any sublot of material with air voids in the compacted specimens less than 1.5 percent or tonnage of material not meeting the minimum RTIndex shall be evaluated with Hamburg testing and removed and replaced with acceptable material by the contractor if the rut depth is greater than 12 mm at the designated number of wheel passes.

 Any material with TSR results below 70 percent or minimum conditioned tensile strength below 60 psi are considered unacceptable and will be subject to removal, production shall cease, the mixture reverified, and other payfactors incentives shall not be applied.